 Rose Lassi, Rose Milk, Rose Thirst Quencher – Recipe

-by vpk® Maharishi Ayurveda & Paul Schaefer on August 3, 2012
+by vpk® by Maharishi Ayurveda & Paul Schaefer on August 3, 2012

 So there’s a physiological reason that roses have been the ideal gift to express love and forgiveness for thousands of years.
 They literally soothe the heart and emotions.
 What may surprise you is that the rose also balances the mind.
 It enhances the coordination between Sadhaka Pitta and Prana Vata (the subdosha of Vata that governs the brain, head, chest, respiration, sensory perception, and the mind).
 Other properties are equally surprising.